-- A bubbly, wheezing or gasping sound when you breathe
+- A bubbly, wheezing or gasping sound when breathing

-- A blue or gray tone to your skin
+- A blue or gray color to the skin

-- A significant drop in blood pressure resulting in lightheadedness, dizziness, weakness or sweating
+- A big drop in blood pressure that causes lightheadedness, dizziness, weakness or sweating

-- A sudden worsening of any of the symptoms associated with chronic pulmonary edema or high-altitude pulmonary edema
+- A sudden worsening of any of pulmonary edema symptoms

-Don't attempt to drive yourself to the hospital.
+Don't drive yourself to the hospital.
 Instead, call 911 or emergency medical care and wait for help.

-Your lungs contain numerous small, elastic air sacs called alveoli.
+Lungs contain many small, elastic air sacs called alveoli.
 With each breath, these air sacs take in oxygen and release carbon dioxide.
-Normally, the exchange of gases takes place without problems.
+Typically, this exchange of gases occurs without problems.

-Your heart is composed of two upper and two lower chambers.
-The upper chambers (the right and left atria) receive incoming blood and pump it into the lower chambers.
-The lower chambers (the more muscular right and left ventricles) pump blood out of your heart.
-The heart valves — which keep blood flowing in the correct direction — are gates at the chamber openings.
+The typical heart is made of two upper and two lower chambers.
+The upper chambers (the right and left atria) receive incoming blood and pump it into the lower chambers (right and left ventricles).
+The lower chambers pump blood out of the heart.

-Normally, deoxygenated blood from all over your body enters the right atrium and flows into the right ventricle, where it's pumped through large blood vessels (pulmonary arteries) to your lungs.
+Typically, blood without oxygen from all over the body enters the right atrium then the right ventricle.
+From there it's pumped through large blood vessels (pulmonary arteries) to the lungs.
 There, the blood releases carbon dioxide and picks up oxygen as it flows by the alveoli.

-The oxygen-rich blood then returns to the left atrium through the pulmonary veins, flows through the mitral valve into the left ventricle and finally leaves your heart through another large artery, the aorta.
+The oxygen-rich blood then returns to the left atrium through the pulmonary veins.
+It then flows through the mitral valve into the left ventricle.
+Finally, it leaves the heart through the body's main artery (aorta).

-The aortic valve at the base of the aorta keeps the blood from flowing backward into your heart.
-From the aorta, the blood travels to the rest of your body.
+The heart valves keep blood flowing in the right direction.
+The aortic valve keeps the blood from flowing backward into the heart.
+From the aorta, the blood travels to the rest of the body.

 Heart-related (cardiogenic) pulmonary edema

-Cardiogenic pulmonary edema is a type of pulmonary edema caused by increased pressures in the heart.
+Cardiogenic pulmonary edema is caused by increased pressures in the heart.

-Medical conditions that can cause the left ventricle to become weak and eventually fail include:
+Medical conditions that can cause heart failure and lead to pulmonary edema include:

 - High blood pressure (hypertension).
 Untreated or uncontrolled high blood pressure can enlarge the heart.

-Other conditions may lead to cardiogenic pulmonary edema, such as high blood pressure due to narrowed kidney arteries (renal artery stenosis) and fluid buildup due to kidney disease or heart problems.
+- Kidney disease.
+High blood pressure due to narrowed kidney arteries (renal artery stenosis) or fluid buildup due to kidney disease can cause pulmonary edema.

 Non-heart-related (noncardiogenic) pulmonary edema